 5. Same Side Load Staggered Shoulder Squat (unstable load position, unstable body position)

 There are five quick progressions!
 And that is only the tip of the iceberg, DVRT is versatile.

 The Ultimate Sandbag provides a different training stimulus than a barbell, dumbbell, or kettlebell.
-For example, in performance of power movements such as a clean the load is distributed unequally on the very bottom of the implement, and must be pulled higher to catch in the front loaded position.
+For example, in the performance of power movements such as a clean, the load is distributed unequally on the very bottom of the implement and must be pulled higher to catch in the front-loaded position.
 You must create more power with less load than conventional equipment to achieve the same position.
 Decelerating the load is also experienced differently as the filler bags inside the sandbag and substrate inside the filler bag are all moving at different rates.
 A lighter sandbag can make for a more challenging exercise compared to a comparable load with a kettlebell, dumbbell, or barbell during a similar movement.

 DVRT demands major recruitment of the core musculature.
 The stabilizing demands increase when the load placement is asymmetrical (such as on your shoulder) or during acceleration or deceleration.
-The end result is a huge hit on the exercise’s metabolic demand, in other words it’s really hard.
+The result is a huge hit on the exercise’s metabolic demand, in other words, it’s really hard.